resola-ai/challenge-ocelot/README.md

 ### Bonus (optional):

 - The API needs to support a volume of 1000 requests per second in a stress test in both write and read operations.
+- Can upload an image with the book cover.
 - Implement rate limiting for your API.
 - Add filters to list endpoints, such as filtering books by author or publish_date.
 - Setup CI/CD